markgordon22/MAKE-YOUR-MARK/README.md

         * Images
         * Wireframes
 * Features
+    * Features that have been developed developed
+    * Features to implement
 * Technologies
-    * Features that have been developed
-    * Features that will be implemented in the future
 * Testing
 * Bugs
 * Deployment